Personal Trainer Logo Ideas:

 A black and white color scheme makes this a great logo for a personal trainer focused on martial arts.
 The fist in the center of the icon is a symbol of toughness but because it is pointed straight at the audience, it could also be seen as a fist bump — a gesture hinting at respect or camaraderie.

 This flirty and eye-catching logo is created by the Baloo Regular font and a simple green and pink color scheme with a distinct summer flavor.
-A cheeky heart with a bikini bottom inside it will most certainly draw the eye of any woman who's in a race against time to get her body ready for the beach.
+A cheeky heart with a bikini bottom inside it is a nod to the classic idea of having a "bikini-ready body" for summer and the beach.

 This classic black icon would look good printed on vinyl weights, kettlebells, and a variety of other equipment.
 The Alfa Slab One font, with its bold letters, hints at the thick, bulging muscles you will achieve after a few sessions with this trainer.